P

 The recent history of these affectionate, fluffy balls of energy can be traced back to a single ancestor Dragon (Smok), into the 1950s.

-The Polish Lowland Sheepdog is believed to have first emerged in Poland in the 13th century.
+The Polish Lowland Sheepdog is believed to have emerged in Poland by the 16th century, with possible ancestral roots dating back earlier.
 It is also believed to have reached Scotland in the 16th century thanks to Polish seamen who swapped the long-haired breed for other animals.

 Common Health Issues